1960 U-2 incident: American cover-up and exposure

 At the end of Cannon's speech, Democrats and Republicans uncharacteristically rose to their feet to applaud.

 Still, Eisenhower faced criticism in the press for not controlling his own administration, as Cannon's speech only said the mission was "under the aegis of" the president, not "directed by".
 Press reports were creating a belief in the public that Eisenhower had lost control, which Eisenhower would not let stand.
 Knowing that he was jeopardizing the Paris Peace Summit, Eisenhower decided to reveal the aerial espionage program and his direct role in it, an unprecedented move for a U.S. president.
 His speech on 11 May revolved around four main points: the need for intelligence gathering activities; the nature of intelligence gathering activities; how intelligence activities should be viewed (as distasteful, but vital); and finally that Americans should not be distracted from the real problems of the day.
 Eisenhower closed passionately by reacting to the Soviet claim that the US acted provocatively and said: "They had better look at their own [espionage] record."
 As he finished, he told reporters he was still going to the Paris Peace Summit.

-From the Congressional Research Service report "Covert Action: An Effective Instrument of U.S. Foreign Policy?", dated 21 October 1996, released by Wikileaks: "Many observers believed that when President Eisenhower in 1960 accepted responsibility for U-2 overflights of the Soviet Union, he made reaching agreements with Moscow much more difficult; had he blamed the flights on the Pentagon or the CIA, Khrushchev arguably might not have felt forced to react so strongly even though he might not believe the denials.
+Defense analyst Richard Best, for the Congressional Research Service, writes: "Many observers believed that when President Eisenhower in 1960 accepted responsibility for U-2 overflights of the Soviet Union, he made reaching agreements with Moscow much more difficult; had he blamed the flights on the Pentagon or the CIA, Khrushchev arguably might not have felt forced to react so strongly even though he might not believe the denials.
 Such reasoning, while constrained, is hardly unusual.
 It is easier for a President to deal with foreign leaders who are known to have committed violent acts, but have never admitted having done so, than to meet formally with those who have acknowledged 'unacceptable' behavior."

-Today a large part of the wreck as well as many items from Powers's survival pack are on display at the Central Armed Forces Museum in Moscow.
+A large part of the wreck as well as many items from Powers' survival pack are on display at the Central Armed Forces Museum in Moscow.
 A small piece of the U-2 was returned to the United States and is on display at the National Cryptologic Museum.

-Intelligence

-Already from 1948, Norwegian Selmer Nilsen had been recruited by the Soviet intelligence organization GRU, amongst other foreigners, to spy on allied activity in NATO countries.
-Nilsen was assigned to watch allied military activity in northern Norway.
-The U-2 operations were linked with the airport Bodø, which was one of its permanent stations.
-Selmer Nilsen recorded U-2 activity in Bodø and forwarded much military information to the Soviet Union.
-He was convicted for espionage in 1968 in a closed trial in Norway, with a penalty of seven years and six months' imprisonment.
-He was released after three years.